Considering a trip to Merida, Mexico?

 Don’t pass up the opportunity to take a photo on the large, white Tú y Yo (You and I) “kissing chairs” in Parque Santa Lucia.
 Not far from here, check out Parque Hidalgo and Parque de la Madre.

-The largest museum in downtown Merida is the Casa Museo Montejo (Montejo House Museum).
+The largest museum in Merida is the Casa Museo Montejo (Montejo House Museum).
 Entry is free to check out the rotating art exhibits of mostly classical art.
+Apart from this, you also have a range of other art galleries in Merida.

 Right next to the cathedral in Plaza Grande, you’ll find the Pasaje a la Revolución (Revolution Passageway), a walkway with a changing lineup of large-scale art installations by Mexican and international artists.
 The Fernando García Ponce-Macay Museum is next to this walkway, and features works by Mexico’s contemporary and modern artists.